Macedonians (ethnic group): Ottoman period

 The rise of nationalism under the Ottoman Empire in the early 19th century brought opposition to this continued situation.
 At that time, the classical Rum Millet began to degrade.
 The coordinated actions, carried out by Bulgarian national leaders and supported by the majority of the Slavic-speaking population in today's Republic of North Macedonia (the second anti-Greek revolt was in Skopje) to have a separate "Bulgarian Millet", finally bore fruit in 1870 when a firman for the creation of the Bulgarian Exarchate was issued.
+In June 1870, the Macedonian side expressed openly and clearly its views on how the Exarchist Church should be governed in order for the Macedonians to join it, because "... the high mercy was not promised exclusively to the Bulgarians, but the same was promised also to the Macedonians ...".
+The realization of this possibility, according to the article published in the Bulgarian newspaper Makedoniya, was conditioned by the promotion of democratic principles in the religious relations between the Macedonian and Bulgarian communities.
+Otherwise, the determination for centralism—referred to in the article as "despotism"—would open to the public the issue of the "Macedonian Question".
+The anonymous author argued: "We broke away from the Greeks; shall we fall under others?"
 In September 1872, the Ecumenical Patriarch Anthimus VI declared the Exarchate schismatic and excommunicated its adherents, accusing them of having "surrendered Orthodoxy to ethnic nationalism", i.e., "ethnophyletism" (εθνοφυλετισμός).
 At the time of its creation, the only Vardar Macedonian bishopric included in the Exarchate was Veles.

 However, in 1874, the Christian population of the bishoprics of Skopje and Ohrid were given the chance to participate in a plebiscite, where they voted overwhelmingly in favour of joining the Exarchate (Skopje by 91%, Ohrid by 97%) Referring to the results of the plebiscites, and on the basis of statistical and ethnological indications, the 1876 Conference of Constantinople included all of present-day North Macedonia (except for the Debar region) and parts of present-day Greek Macedonia.
 The borders of new Bulgarian state, drawn by the 1878 Treaty of San Stefano, also included Macedonia, but the treaty was never put into effect and the Treaty of Berlin (1878) "returned" Macedonia to the Ottoman Empire.